Time-Appliances-Project/TimeStick/README.md

-# USB to Ethernet with Hardware Timestamping and PPS outoput
+# USB to Ethernet with Hardware Timestamping and PPS output
 A USB 3.2 Gen1 to Gigabit Ethernet dongle based on the AX88179B.
 - The AX88179B supports Precision Time Protocol (PTP) (IEEE 1588v2 and 802.1AS)
 - This hardware implementation features a female SMA to break out the 1PPS signal from the AX88179B.